-In today’s competitive and highly regulated drug discovery industry, operational efficiency and compliancy are crucial to business success.
+In today’s competitive and highly regulated drug discovery industry, operational efficiency and compliance are crucial to business success.
 This is especially true for the in vivo research phases where operational costs are high and security, compliance and safety can become significant concerns when data is poorly managed.

 Modern labs benefit from the use of laboratory information management software (LIMS), which streamlines otherwise cumbersome processes to deliver the accessibility that today’s researchers require.